meilisearch/documentation/learn/advanced/datatypes.md

 }
 ```

-In the example above, `movie_id`, `1564saqw12ss`, `title`, `Kung fu Panda` are all considered as sentences.
-The colon `:` and comma `,` characters are used as separators.
+In the example above, `movie_id`, `1564saqw12ss`, `title`, `Kung fu Panda` are all considered as separate sentences.

 ```json
 "movie_id.
 1564saqw12ss. title.
 Kung fu Panda."
 ```

-These sentences will be separated by soft and hard spaces exactly as explained in the [string example](/learn/advanced/datatypes.md#examples).
+Once the object is flattened, Meilisearch continues parsing it as a [regular string](/learn/advanced/datatypes.md#string).

 ### Nested objects